-The Bacot, Gunn, Kempf Family Scholarship was established by J. Carter Bacot, Class of 1955 and chair emeritus of the Hamilton College Board of Trustees.
-The Bank of New York also made a generous gift to the fund in honor of Mr. Bacot, who served for many years as chairman and chief executive officer of the Bank of New York.
-The scholarship is awarded to students from South Carolina, Oklahoma, Texas, and Essex County, New York.
+The Bacot, Gunn, Kempf Family Scholarship was established by J. Carter Bacot, Class of 1955 and chair emeritus of the Hamilton College board of trustees.
+The Bank of New York also made a generous gift to the fund in honor of Mr. Bacot, who served for many years as its chairman and chief executive officer.
+The scholarship is awarded to students from South Carolina, Oklahoma, Texas and Essex County, N.Y.